- operative considerations: hemiarthroplasty vs total shoulder arthroplasty

 - note that superior glenoid tilt is a risk factor for secondary rotator cuff dysfunction and eventual superior glenoid migration;

-- ref: Secondary rotator cuff dysfunction following total shoulder arthroplasty for primary glenohumeral osteoarthritis: results of a multicenter study with more than five years of follow-up.
+- ref: Secondary rotator cuff dysfunction following total shoulder arthroplasty for primary glenohumeral osteoarthritis: results of

 - bone loss: